HenriAugusto/easyflow/README.md

 - *[listSplit]* - splits a list on a given symbol.
 - *[popLastN]* - outputs a list without it's last n elements
 - *[searchElem]* - search for the position of elements on a list
+- *[sublist]* - takes a sublist from a list.
+Understands negative indexes and has a special variable "L" for the list length!